vzharkov/result_object/README.md

     if value > 0
       Success(value)
     else
-      error = 'Value is not valid"
+      error = 'Value is not valid'
       Failure(error)
     end
   end